maxlcummins/SGI1-REs/README.md

-# Salmonella genomic island 1 is widely disseminated in the Proteobacteriaceae: Identification of a potential ancestral SGI2 variant in Vibrio cholerae
+# Salmonella Genomic Island 1 is Broadly Disseminated within Gammaproteobacteriaceae.
 A Github repository containing supplementary methodology and materials for a manuscript.

 DOI: [10.3390/microorganisms8020161](https://doi.org/10.3390/microorganisms8020161)